szabgab/workshops/terraform.md

   have negative impact on the rest of your system?

-In software we are used to use Version Control systems for everythin.
+In software we are used to use Version Control systems for everything.
 Recent years saw the surge of tools that help us track the changes we make to the configurations of our servers. (e.g. Ansible, Chef, Puppet provide solutions for this.)

 Terraform helps you track the changes you make to the infrastructure.